himanshusahni/himanshusahni.github.io/_posts/2018-02-23-reinforcement-learning-never-worked.markdown

 After all, you have no reason to believe there's a bigger or smaller payoff behind any action in a particular state unless you try it.

 What's more, model-free reinforcement learning algorithms typically try to solve the most general formulation of the problem.
-As in, there are no assumptions about the form of the state distribution, the transition dynamics of the environment or of optimal policies (for eg. [[3]](https://arxiv.org/abs/1707.06347))
+As in, there are very few assumptions about the form of the state distribution, the transition dynamics of the environment or of optimal policies (for eg. [[3]](https://arxiv.org/abs/1707.06347))

 And this makes sense.
 Just because you see a great reward once doesn't mean you will always get it every time you are in that state and take that action.